CopterExpress/clover/docs/en/web_video_server.md

 ## Browse with rqt_image_view

-To browse images with the rqt tools the user needs a computer with Ubuntu 16.04 и [ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu).
+To browse images with the rqt tools the user needs a computer with Ubuntu 18.04 and [ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu).

 [Connect to the Clever Wi-Fi network](wifi.md) an run `rqt_image_view` with its IP-address: